LauraScutariu/X_Testing/README.md

 >## Final project for ITF Automation Testing Course
 </p>
 </p>
-The scope of the final project for ITF Automation Testing Course is to use all gained knowledge throught the course and apply them in practice .
+The scope of the final project for ITF Automation Testing Course is to use all gained knowledge throught the course and apply them in practice.
 <p>
   </p>